jakubzzak/swiss-public-transport-wrapper/README.md

 This query should return a single journey from the database.
 It is crucial that this query does **not** fetch any data from the external API but queries the database to fulfill the request.
 Naturally, if the `connections` field on the journey is requested, it is required to fetch those from the [OpenData Transport API](https://transport.opendata.ch).
 The following requirements apply:

 - raw SQL or Kysely DSL should be used to interact with the database

-## General Remarks

-The following remarks apply to the entire assignment:

-- You don't have to implement any input validation
-- You don't have to implement any authentication or authorization mechanisms
-- You don't have to implement any special error handling.
-If an error occurs, you can simply throw the error and let the GraphQL server handle it.
-- You don't have to write any tests for your code.

-## Submission

-Once you have completed the assignment, you can either commit your changes to the repository you cloned in the beginning and send us the link, or you can send us a zip file with your solution.

-## Closing Notes

-In order for us to improve our interview process and make it a pleasant experience for all candidates, we are very much interested in hearing about how you experienced this assignment.
-If you have any feedback, please don’t hesitate to share it with us.

-Last but not least, **best of luck** with your assignment!
-We look forward to reviewing your work and discussing it with you.